dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/base-image-parameter-name.md

 # BaseImageParameterName

-Parameter `BaseImageParameterName` specifies the object to be inherited.
+Parameter `BaseImageParameterName` represents the name of another `ImageParameter` object.
+It is used to inherit the parameters defined in its parent `ImageParameter` object.
+If a parameter has already been defined in this object, the parameter with the same name will not be inherited from the parent object.

 ## Example